schillij95/ThaumatoAnakalyptor/README.md

     thaumato_image
     ```

+    *Note*: If you run ThaumatoAnakalyptor without the docker, or you update the repository without rebuilding the docker image you need to compile the C++ code by hand.
+    ```bash
+    cd ThaumatoAnakalyptor/sheet_generation
+    mkdir build
+    cd build
+    cmake ..
+    cmake --build .
+    ```

 - **GUI**
     ThaumatoAnakalyptor can be used either from command line or as a GUI.
     The GUI explains its usage in the help tab.